Massive US storm brings tornadoes to South, blizzard threat

 The National Weather Service warned that up to about half an inch (2.5 centimeters) of ice could form and winds could gust up to 45 mph (72 kph) in parts of Iowa, Minnesota and South Dakota.
 Power outages, tree damage, falling branches and hazardous travel conditions all threatened the region.

+The Nebraska Department of Transportation closed stretches of Interstate 80 and Interstate 76 in western as heavy snow and high winds made travel dangerous.
+The Nebraska State Patrol, which was called to deal with several crashes and jackknifed semitrailers overnight, urged people to stay off the roads.

+“There’s essentially no one traveling right now,” said Justin McCallum, a manager at the Flying J truck stop at Ogallala, Nebraska.
+He said he got to work before the roads were closed, but likely won’t be able to get back home Tuesday.
+“I can see to the first poles outside the doors, but I can’t see the rest of the lot right outside.
+I’ll probably just get a motel room here tonight.”

-“This is a ‘we are not kidding’ kind of storm,” the South Dakota Department of Public Safety said Monday in a tweet urging people to stock up on essentials, then stay home once the storm hits.
+The South Dakota Department of Public Safety tweeted Monday: “This is a ‘we are not kidding’ kind of storm."
+People were urged to stock up on essentials and stay home.

 Portions of Interstate 90 and Interstate 29 through South Dakota were expected to be closed by mid-morning Tuesday due to “freezing rain, substantial snow totals, low visibility, drifting snow and high winds,” the state's Department of Transportation said.
 Secondary highways will likely become “impassable,” it said.

-“It will be a busy week while this system moves across the country,” said Marc Chenard, a meteorologist at the weather service’s headquarters in College Park, Maryland.
+“It will be a busy week while this system moves across the country,” said Marc Chenard, a meteorologist at the National Weather Service's headquarters in Maryland.

 The weather is part of the same system that dumped heavy snow in the Sierra Nevada over the weekend before moving east.